webrecorder/browsertrix/frontend/docs/docs/user-guide/collection.md

 Collections can be set to one of the one following access modes:

-- **Private** — Collection is only accessible to logged-in users in the same organization.
+- **Private** — Collection is only accessible to logged-in members in the same organization.
 - **Unlisted** — Collection can be shared with others, given the link to the collection.
 - **Public** — Collection can be shared with others and is listed in the [public collections gallery](org-settings.md#public-collections-gallery).